György Sárosi: World Cup 1938

 The 1938 World Cup final (Hungary - Italy) took place in the Stade Olympique de Colombes in Paris, an attendance of 55,000 people was registered.
 The stadium was not quite filled to capacity for the third World Cup final.
 After France's exit, interest in the tournament dwindled and this was reflected in the attendances for the later matches.
 However, the crowd was eager to see whether the Hungarians, with their flowing style of football and their captain György Sárosi, could halt Vittorio Pozzo's Italian side which boasted the outstanding centre-forward Silvio Piola.
 The score was already 3-1 in favour of Italians when Sárosi scored a well placed shot close to the 6 yard box in the 70th minute.
 Unfortunately for him and his teammates, Italy were known for their good defensive ability and managed to stop the Hungarians from attacking, the Golden Ball winner Silvio Piola scored the final goal of the 1938 World Cup at the 77th minute.
 Italy were crowned world champions for a second time in a row.
 Individually, Sárosi was showing a good vision and had a decent game but the Italian defence blocked most of his passes as the Nemzeti Sport described: "He (Sárosi) produced a few great things, throwing his peers in front of him with beautiful balls.
 His ideas are great. they were.
 But the design is already inferior to this fast and hard, all-down protection.
 His clever draws on this suffered a shipwreck.
 His passes were annoying because the Italian defenders could reach them sooner than the destinator."
 He was given a rating of 3 by newspapers which is equivalent to an "average" performance.

 During the 1938 World Cup, Sárosi scored a total of 5 goals and delivered 3 assists in 4 games.
 He managed to score in every game of the knockout stage, an achievement matched only 84 years later, at the 2022 FIFA World Cup by Lionel Messi.
 His World Cup campaign is considered to be one of the greatest displays in Hungary's history.

 Later life and death

 He first became the coach of Bari in 1948/49.
 His greatest success was winning a championship with the Juventus Guard in 1952.
 Until 1977, he worked for ten clubs.
-He later only dealt with young people.
+He later only coached youth teams.